nicolecomputer/the-cards/slides.md

 You take your dose, your life improves.
 Or maybe look for the "hill climbing".
 Can you run 1 kilometer?
 What about 2?
 And see where it goes.

-You don't need to know this to enjoy it but playing in your body throughout extends the quality and quantity of your life.
-You have to practice a little everday.

 Being in your body is almost the computer's opposite.
 You think and feel with the whole of you.
 Especially after a long day of programming there's probably a part of you craving this.
 -->